We believe the best cheeses are made with attention to detail and high quality milk sources.

 At Reverie, we care passionately about the cheese making process and work hard to ensure our cheeses are the best they can be.
 This starts at the source: we are dedicated to using milk from small scale, local, and responsible dairies.
 Our choice in dairies is not only because milk quality is a crucial part of the flavor of our cheese, but also because we want to support local businesses, sustainable practices, and the humane treatment of animals.

-Reverie Creamery is currently receiving high quality milk from Cardot Farm, Kennedy in Chautauqua County, NY.
-Cardot Farm has been practicing organic farming with path to be certified organic dairy farm.
-Their small herd consists of predominantly Jersey cow breed, ensuring high protein and butterfat content, resulting is tastier cheese.
-Cardot Farm practices pasture based feeding – 100% grass-fed with rotational grazing in Summer and dry hay in Winter.
+Reverie Creamery is currently receiving high quality milk from Mike Rater Farm, Sherman in Chautauqua County, NY.
+Mike Rater Farm is a certified dairy organic farm.
+Their small herd consists of half Jersey and half Holstein, ensuring a balance protein and butterfat content, resulting is tastier cheese.
+Mike Rater Farm practices pasture based feeding – 100% grass-fed with rotational grazing in Summer and dry hay in Winter.

 Our Cheesemaking Process

 We start every batch of cheese by ensuring the milk is of the highest quality.
 Once that’s settled, we can begin.
 We make several varieties of hard cheeses currently and they are all pasteurized cheeses.
 We very lightly pasteurized them to ensure their quality while retaining the natural flavors of our amazing milk.
 We also use vegetable rennet making all our cheeses vegetarian.
 With hard cheeses, we form it into wheels then we press the curds to remove more whey.
 After pressing, the cheeses are soaked in a salt water brine and then they are are aged for 3-8 months (depending on the type) in our custom aging rooms on spruce boards.
 Reverie Creamery also makes fantastic cheese curds, both plain and a spicy variety.
 We also make fresh cheese called Miss Moo and soft ripened cheese.
 Luna is formed in multi-mold blocks.
 After salting, the drying process takes 1-2 days before they are moved to aging room specifically designated for Soft Ripened cheese which aging time could range from 2-4 weeks.
 The soft ripened cheese are also called bloomy rind cheese, characterized with white mould like the brie.